Coloquinte/Coloquinte_placement/README.md

-# Coloquinte: an analytical VLSI placer
+# Coriolis Etesian: an analytical VLSI placer

-Coloquinte is a framework for placing VLSI circuit.
+Etesian (formerly Coloquinte) is a framework for placing VLSI circuit.
 It targets standard-cell digital circuits, optionally with pre-placed macroblocks.

 It is now a complete tool, handling all steps of a placement flow.
 It features exact and approximate wirelength models, and should be updated to do timing- and routing-driven optimization.